 On an overcast Sunday morning I drove across the Richmond/San Rafael Bridge to meet wildlife biologist Craig Downer at the Tiburon Baptist Church.
 The service had just ended and Craig met me with his friend Elyse Gardner who joined us in a conversation about the plight of wild horses in the western U.S. As we talked, I found Downer to be a quiet, thoughtful man, but it wasn't long before I could sense the depth of his feeling about his subject.
 I soon learned that Elyse shared his passion for these beautiful animals.
-Both have an ongoing and deep commitment to preserving the wild horse, which is actually indigenous to the United States.
+Both have an ongoing and deep commitment to preserving the wild horse, which - as Craig explained - is actually indigenous to the United States.

 Before we began I asked if they were both Baptists.
 Elyse explained that she was Jewish by birth, but now a Baptist while Craig told me he'd been raised in the Methodist Church.
 I imagined the two of them feeling comfortable with religious conservatives and couldn't help wondering how Rush Limbaugh, with his scattershot attacks on "environmental whackos" might regard Craig and Elyse.
 He might have to listen to them, I thought.
 And how good that would be.